hexfellow/hex_toolkit_general_chassis/README.md

 ### **Dependencies**

-For **Hex Chassis** users, we strongly recommend using this package within our **Hex Docker Images** to ensure compatibility and optimal performance.
+For **Hex Chassis** users, we highly recommend using this package within our **Hex Docker Images** to ensure compatibility and streamlined setup.

-For other users, you can install the dependencies manually
+If you prefer manual setup, please ensure the following dependencies are installed:

 1. **ROS**
-   Follow the official ROS/ROS2 Installation Guide.
+   Refer to the official [ROS](http://wiki.ros.org/ROS/Installation) and [ROS2](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) Installation Guide.

 2. **pygame**
    Install via pip: